haid-er/haid-er/README.md

 # 👋 Hello, I’m Malik Haider Ali!

 Welcome to my GitHub profile!
-I’m a **Full-Stack Developer** with expertise in **PERN** (React, Express, Node.js, and PostgreSQL).
+I’m a **Full-Stack Developer** with expertise in **PERN** (PostgreSQL, Express, React and Node.js).
 My journey began with a passion for Web Development and has evolved into building modern, scalable web applications.